 Chateau Haut Bailly The Modern Age

-Today, the estate is managed by Veronique Sanders, the fourth generation of her family associated with Haut-Bailly.
+Today, the estate is directed by Veronique Sanders, the fourth generation of her family associated with Haut-Bailly.
 Robert Wilmers and Veronique Sanders together are clearly producing wine of stunning quality at Chateau Haut Bailly.
-However, while the turn around was relative quick, it took until 2005, before wines of tremendous style, character and quality began being produced by the estate.

 Chateau Haut Bailly Vineyards, Terroir, Grapes, Winemaking